Prince2k3/CollectionViewDataSource/README.md

 # CollectionViewDataSource
-UICollectionView DataSource Class that moves away repetitive code and helps keeps the View Controller light
+UICollectionView DataSource Class written in Swift that moves away repetitive code and helps keeps the View Controller light